 Where Words Fail, Music Speaks

 Something that can help a child like Samuel is to introduce him and children like him to the healing powers of music.
-In addition to recent research on the therapeutic effects of music therapy, Kinship homes have also seen their own successes in regards to the healing power of music.
-Because of this, we are seeking to develop Kinship Alive, a program that will help provide music therapy for children like Samuel.
+In addition to recent research on the therapeutic effects of music therapy, Kinship Projects have also seen their own successes in regards to the healing power of music.
+Because of this, we're seeking to develop Kinship Live, a program that will help provide music as therapy for children like Samuel.

 Children enter into music lessons because it is a fun activity, but it has the potential to be something much more far reaching than simple recreation.

 Humanity has known about the therapeutic effects of music for centuries.

 Even the Bible highlights it, with stories like David playing the harp to soothe the soul of King Saul, as well as the presence of many Psalms of lament within the scriptures.
 More recently, music therapy has been used successfully with both war veterans and abuse victims with PTSD (Smith and Nobel 1).